 Updates will be highlighted on:

-Accommodation and Parking, speakers and program information will be posted soon!
+Accommodation and Parking, speakers and program information, including costs, will be posted soon!

 For any further questions, please contact Lucia Brick: